ncatlab/nlab-content/pages/4/1/4/5/25414/content.md

 Another related, potentially useful observation is that the spans occurring in the definition of the category of manifold diagrams may be expressed concisely in terms of bundles (slightly generalizing the notion of labeled [[trusses|truss bordism]]).

 Several other approaches to and variations of the idea of manifold-diagrammatic higher categories are currently under consideration.
-The categories of combinatorial shapes considered here (whether combinatorial manifold diagrams, or (atomic) trusses, or similar) often have peculiarities that one doesn't encounter in other settings (e.g. failure to be a [[Reedy category]] due to the novel concept of normalizing maps).
+The categories of combinatorial shapes considered here (whether combinatorial manifold diagrams, or (atomic) trusses, or similar) often have peculiarities that one doesn't encounter in other settings (e.g. failure to be a [[Reedy category]] due to the novel concept of reduction).
 The precise nature of these shape categories remains to be fully understood.

 ## Examples